- Integrated Education

 - Aim: To enable pupils to cope with the next stage of vocational education or to attend additional forms of education.

 Integrated teaching and integrated education provide disabled and non-disabled children with an opportunity to receive a shared learning experience.
-Pupils with special educational needs can receive integrated teaching in a Kindergarten, Primary School, New Secondary School, Academic Secondary School Lower Level, Pre-vocational School (Polytechnische Schule) and the one-year Home Economics school.
+Pupils with special educational needs can receive integrated teaching in a Kindergarten, Primary School, New Secondary School, Academic Secondary School Lower Level, Pre-vocational School (Polytechnische Schule) and the Home Economics school.

 Special school (from the ages of 6 to 15 years)